Mark Rank

 Mark R. Rank is widely recognized as a foremost expert on issues of poverty, inequality, and social justice.
 His research on the lifetime risk of poverty has been groundbreaking, demonstrating for the first time that a majority of Americans will experience poverty at some point during their lives.

 Dr. Rank is the recipient of numerous awards over the years for his scholarship, books, and teaching, and his research is widely reported throughout the national and international news media.
-His work is frequently discussed in major news outlets, often in The New York Times and The Washington Post, along with various programs on NPR, NBC, CBS, CNN, PBS, and many more.
+His work is frequently discussed in major news outlets, including various programs on NPR, NBC, CBS, CNN, PBS, BBC, and others.
+He has written for the New York Times, Washington Post, Guardian, Time Magazine, Globe and Mail, USA Today, Chronicle of Higher Education, and many more.

 Prof. Rank has developed a website, Confronting Poverty, that allows users to explore in greater depth the issues of poverty and economic inequality.
 The site, whose centerpiece is an innovative poverty risk calculator, is being used in universities and high schools across the country, along with various social justice and community organizations.
 To date, the website has had over 2 million page views with visitors from more than 200 countries.